“Change Your Mind, Change Your Life.”

 Do Something That Makes You Feel Beautiful: What makes you truly feel beautiful?
 Take some time today to get your hair done.
-Get your photo taken professionally or take a well planned selfie (with an awesome background).
+Get your photo taken professionally or take a well-planned selfie (with an awesome background).
 Get your makeup done at the MAC counter.
-Wear that special outfit or that special perfume, even though it’s not a special occasion.
+Wear that special outfit or your favorite perfume, even though it’s not a special occasion.
 Visit our FB page and tell us what makes you feel beautiful.

 Do something relaxing that is all about YOU: Sleep in late.
 Get a manicure or pedicure.
 Spend a few hours with a great book.
 Do something creative, like knitting or crafting.
 Do Nothing…if you know what I mean.
 Your choice!
 Do whatever helps you to relax.
 For a few hours today, it’s all about you.
 You have to take time for yourself.

-Create a Daily or Weekly Healing Ritual: Set aside time daily or weekly to focus on healing your mind, body and soul.
-That could mean setting up an alter area in your home for daily prayer or meditation.
-You could set aside a specific time for writing in your journal or create a ritual around bathing and self care.
-You may even incorporate yoga, dance or other form of movement into this time.
+Create a Daily or Weekly Healing Ritual: Set aside time daily or weekly to focus on healing your mind, body, and soul.
+That could mean setting up an altar area in your home for daily prayer or meditation.
+You could set aside a specific time for writing in your journal or create a ritual around bathing and self-care.
+You may even incorporate yoga, dance or other forms of movement into this time.
 There are some great weight loss devotionals out there that can help you to focus, as well as lots of books on relaxation, detoxing your life, meditation, etc.